CliffShitote/Phase-2-Project-group-2.3/README.md

 ## Project Overview

-This project aims to use data science techniques to analyze house sales in North Western County The jupyter notebook for this project can be found [here.](https://github.com/Leon380/Phase-2-Project-group-2.3/blob/main/student.ipynb)
+This project aims to use data science techniques to analyze house sales in North Western County.

+The jupyter notebook for this project can be found [here.](https://github.com/Leon380/Phase-2-Project-group-2.3/blob/main/student.ipynb)

 ### Business Problem